Environmental Hazards |

 It Started with Ethylene Oxide

-The precursor to our current Environmental Hazards Committee was formed in 2019, when investigative reporting and subsequent federal and state government investigations found unsafe levels of ethylene oxide (EtO) in Covington and other communities around Georgia where the chemical was used to sterilize medical equipment.
-That investigation led to the temporary closure of the Becton Dickinson (BD) plant in Covington.
+The precursor to our current Environmental Hazards Committee was formed in 2019, when investigative reporting and subsequent federal and state government investigations found unsafe levels of ethylene oxide (EtO) in Covington and other Georgia communities where the chemical was used to sterilize medical equipment.
+The reporting published in WebMD was based on findings in a 2018 US Environmental Protection Agency "National Air Toxics Assessment" (NATA), flagging 109 census tracts across the country where cancer risks were higher because of exposure to airborne toxins -- primarily ethylene oxide.
+Three of those tracts were in Georgia.
+One was in Covington.

 Sustainable Newton volunteers joined with groups of concerned citizens to urge for transparency in reporting and increased air quality monitoring around the BD factory and warehouse locations.
 Through our blog, we commended City of Covington officials for their actions and expressed our support for additional measures to protect public safety.